How Warren Buffett Views Global Supply Chains With Investments

 Asset-Heavy Logistics (e.g., BNSF, Rails)An inflation-protected toll bridge with insurmountable barriers to entry and steady cash flow.Massive annual maintenance capex eats into raw returns.
 Cyclical volume drops will test your patience during recessions.Absorb.
 Hold as a low-beta, hard-asset anchor that survives inflationary regimes.

 Asset-Light Franchising (e.g., Coca-Cola)Pristine margins.
 You own the IP and pricing power, while local bottlers take the heavy capital intensity.When input costs spike, your bottling partners take the hit, which can bottleneck total system volume growth.Absorb.
-It’s the ultimate defensive compounder.
+It’s a defensive compounder consideration.
 You are outsourcing the physical pain of logistics.

 Tech-Enabled Monopsony (e.g., Apple)A negative cash conversion cycle.
 You get paid by consumers before you pay your suppliers, funding massive buybacks.Extreme single-point geographic concentration risk.
 Relocating supply chains away from legacy hubs takes years and immense capital.Absorb with caution.
 The math is beautiful, but monitor the capex required to restructure their global footprint.